AviatrixSystems/Docs/Solutions/build_zerotrust_cloud_network.rst

  - Different business groups should have separate cloud accounts.

- - The more the fine grained accounts the more segmentation goal is achieved.
+ - The more the fine grained accounts the more micro segmentation goal is achieved.

  - There should be zero connections among these networks by default.